 The American Academy of Pediatrics recommends that premature babies should receive only human milk.
 And in 2011, the Surgeon General’s Call to Action to Support Breastfeeding stated: “Growing evidence supports the role of donated human milk in assisting infants with special needs, such as infants in newborn intensive care units who are unable to receive their own mothers’ milk.”

-University Health System is committed to the highest quality and safety standards for our patients — and that is particularly true for our youngest patients, given the recent attention to the risk of tainted donor milk.
+University Health is committed to the highest quality and safety standards for our patients — and that is particularly true for our youngest patients, given the recent attention to the risk of tainted donor milk.
 Prolacta has a rigorous donor qualification and milk-collection process in place, combining DNA matching of mom to milk, and testing for drugs and other sources of contamination for safety.
 Pooled donor milk is tested for HIV-1, and hepatitis B and C viruses, using PCR tests to ensure the highest-quality human milk products to feed the sickest infants in hospital NICUs.
 In addition, pooled milk, as well as finished product, is tested for contamination, including specific tests for salmonella and coliform bacteria such as E. coli.
 Through this partnership with Prolacta, we are safely able to offer a complete line of human milk formulations to meet the needs of critically ill, premature infants in our NICU.